Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Introduction

-Most state-of-art ASR models use encoder-decoder architecture.
-The decoder is optimized to learn the language model of the source-domain.
-In transfer-learning, when there is a mismatch in domain, the performance of the transfer-learnt model would be affected.
-In \cite{meng2021internal,zeyer2021LibriSpeech,wang2020multitask}, the idea of internal language model estimation is used to improve performance, when the well-trained ASR model is used to decode target-domain (i.e., in-domain) data directly without any transfer-learning step.
-While the decoder of the well-trained ASR model may be tuned towards the source-domain, the encoder layers may model the acoustic aspects well, which may be transferred to the target-domain model.
-Therefore, in this paper, we investigate the use of encoder layer output of the well-trained ASR model as embeddings, which are fed to the randomly initialised encoder layers of the low-resource target-domain model, instead of conventional Mel-filterbank features.
 Our approach is along a line of thinking that bears some resemblance to the works in \cite{ghahremani2017investigation,yosinski2014transferable}.
-Through a series of experiments, we investigate the effect of following different methods on the final performance: \begin{itemize} \item The effect of which layer embeddings of the well-trained ASR model is tapped, on the final performance of the target-domain model (i.e., in-domain model). \item The effect of freezing the well-trained ASR model's encoder layers versus allowing all the layers to update while training the low-resource target-domain model. \item The effect of applying a Spectral Augmentation (SpecAug) step on the well-trained ASR encoder features to improve the performance of the low-resource model.
-Note that well-trained ASR models have themselves be trained after applying SpecAug on the Mel-filterbank features.
-The SpecAug is now applied when the asr-encoder embeddings are fed as features to the target-domain model. \end{itemize}
+Through a series of experiments, we investigate the effect of following different methods on the final performance: \begin{itemize} \item The effect of different layer embeddings of the well-trained ASR model on the final performance of the target-domain model (i.e., in-domain model). \item The effect of freezing the well-trained ASR model's encoder layers versus allowing all the layers to update while training the low-resource target-domain model. \item The effect of applying a Spectral Augmentation (SpecAug) \cite{park2019specaugment} step on the well-trained ASR encoder features to improve the performance of the low-resource model.
+Note that well-trained ASR models have been trained after applying SpecAug on the Mel-filterbank features.
+The SpecAug is now applied when the ASR encoder embeddings are fed as features to the target-domain model. \end{itemize}

-Recently, pre-trained models such as wav2vec2.0 \cite{baevski2020wav2vec}, HuBERT \cite{hsu2021hubert} have become popular to address the low-resource speech modelling problem.
-However, they do suffer significant degradation when the target-domain is different from the data used in pre-training the model \cite{hsu2021robust,conneau2019unsupervised}.
-One approach is to use the target data along with the original pre-train data and start pre-training again.
-This is however, expensive.
-In this paper, we have explored using existing ASR models trained on large quantities of data to improve the performance of low-resource models from a different domain.
-Loosely, these well-trained ASR models are analogous to the pretrained self-supervised models, except they have been trained in a supervised framework.
-The focus of this paper is, therefore, on domain adaptation to improve the performance of target-domain ASR models using a well-trained ASR model from a different domain.
+The paper is organized as follows.
+Section \ref{sec:2} presents the details on the datasets and the architecture of source and target-domain models and establishes the baselines.
+Section \ref{sec:3} discusses the proposed method and shows the comparison with SSL features.
+Finally, the paper is concluded in Section \ref{sec:4}.